What is Mindfulness? Transform Your Life with Present-Moment Awareness

 Mindfulness benefits the brain by building mental muscles so we can improve attention span, focus, and concentration.
 We can also increase our ability for emotional regulation and insight because we’re better able to identify unhelpful thoughts and learn from difficult experiences.

-Mindfulness benefits mental health by reducing stress, and negative thoughts, and increasing resilience, which boosts self-esteem and builds our confidence in navigating challenging life circumstances.
+Mindfulness benefits mental health by reducing stress, and negative thoughts, and increasing resilience.
+This will boost self-esteem and build our confidence in navigating challenging life circumstances.

-Mindfulness benefits social health by making us more aware of others’ needs in daily life, increasing kindness towards others, deepening compassion for others, and building empathy that helps us create stronger connections with others while expanding our emotional intelligence.
+Mindfulness benefits social health by making us more aware of others’ needs in daily life.
+It increases kindness, deepens compassion, and strengthens empathy.
+These qualities help build stronger connections and expand emotional intelligence.

 Mindfulness benefits mental health by reducing depression, anxiety, and stress to improve overall happiness in our everyday lives.
 It benefits our relationships by increasing honesty, trustworthiness, and faithfulness.